process-inbox

 Phase 1 — Route each note

-For each file in the four sources above (after Phase 0 has run):
+For each file in the four sources above (after Phase 0.5 has run), skipping any items already processed as action items in Phase 0.5:

 1. Read the note.